Fairfield University Graduate Overview

 Founded in 1942, Fairfield University is a Jesuit and Catholic University that is rooted in one of the world's oldest intellectual and spiritual traditions.
 Fairfield prepares students for leadership and service in a constantly changing world through broad intellectual inquiry, the pursuit of social justice, and cultivation of the whole person: body, mind, and spirit.
 Students choose Fairfield because of its integrated approach to learning which results in graduates who are intellectually prepared and adaptable to face the ever-changing issues of the 21st century.

 Located in the coastal town of Fairfield, Connecticut, the University's 200-acre campus is just one hour outside New York City, in the heart of a region with the largest concentration of Fortune 500 companies in the nation.
 Fairfield has a student population of approximately 5000 students; 4000 undergraduates and 1000 graduate students.
-Students represent 37 states, Washington, D.C., and 50 countries, and are enrolled in the University's five schools: the College of Arts and Sciences, the Charles F. Dolan School of Business, the Graduate School of Education and Allied Professions, the School of Engineering, and the Marion Peckham Egan School of Nursing and Health Studies.
+Students represent 35 states, Washington, D.C., and 53 countries, and are enrolled in the University's five schools: the College of Arts and Sciences, the Charles F. Dolan School of Business, the School of Education and Human Development (formerly the Graduate School of Education and Allied Professions), the School of Engineering, and the Marion Peckham Egan School of Nursing and Health Studies.

-Fairfield offers a wide range of opportunities for research, internships, service, civic engagement, and personal enrichment through 39 master's degree programs, 4 doctoral programs, 20 Division I athletic teams, and many student clubs and organizations.
+Fairfield offers a wide range of opportunities for research, internships, service, civic engagement, and personal enrichment through 44 master's degree programs, 6 doctoral programs, 20 Division I athletic teams, and more than 100 student clubs and organizations.
 A significant achievement for Fairfield University is that over 68 graduates have been tapped as Fulbright scholars since 1993.

 When considering an applicant for admission, Fairfield looks at measures of academic achievement, students' curricular activities, their life skills and accomplishments, and the degree to which they have an appreciation for Fairfield's mission and outlook.
 Students are challenged to be creative and active members of a community in which diversity is encouraged and honored.